Your Guide to Certificates of Deposit (CD) Early Withdrawal Penalties

 • The entire balance

-• Daily interest or monthly interest
+• Daily interest or monthly interest.

 Want to get a little more granular?
 Let’s dive into a little basic math to show you how the numbers look.
 Using Chase as an example, we see that the bank uses the amount withdrawn as the basis for calculating CD early withdrawal penalties.
 The calculation uses daily rather than monthly interest.
-So the formula for calculating the penalty you might pay for an early CD withdrawal would look like this:

 Penalty = Amount withdrawn x (Interest rate/365) x number of days’ interest.

-So, say you have a 12-month CD that’s earning a 2% APY.
+So, say you have a 12-month CD that’s earning a 5% APY.
 You withdraw your initial $5,000 deposit six months prior to the CD’s maturity date.
 The math would look like this:

-$5,000 x (0.02/365) x 180 = $49.32
+$5,000 x (0.05/365) x 180 = $123.29

 You could also use an online CD early-withdrawal penalty calculator to figure out how much interest you might forfeit if you decide to withdraw money from a CD ahead of schedule.

-It’s possible that your bank may allow you to withdraw the interest earned on a CD without assessing a penalty.
+• Withdrawing only the interest earned.
+Your bank may allow you to withdraw the interest earned on a CD without assessing a penalty.
 This assumes that you don’t touch the principal amount at all.
 This could be an attractive option if you need some quick cash but don’t necessarily need or want to withdraw your initial deposit.

-No-penalty CDs are another option.
-Banks can offer no-penalty CDs that don’t charge a penalty for early CD withdrawal.
-The trade-off is that these CDs may offer a lower interest rate and APY compared to other CDs that do impose early withdrawal penalties.
-So you’d have to consider whether the convenience afforded by no-penalty CDs outweighs earning a higher rate.
+• Opening a no-penalty CD account.
+Banks can offer CDs that don’t charge a penalty for early CD withdrawal.
+The trade-off is that no-penalty CDs may offer a lower interest rate and APY, so you’d have to consider whether the convenience afforded by no-penalty CDs outweighs earning a higher rate.

 When to Withdraw CDs Early

-Withdrawing money from a CD early, even if it means triggering an early CD withdrawal penalty, could make sense if you have an emergency situation with no other cash reserves to rely on and you want to avoid using credit.
-For example, if your car breaks down and you need $5,000 to fix it, then paying a CD withdrawal penalty could be worth it.
-This move would allow you to avoid having to charge the expense on a credit card or take out a loan at a high interest rate.
+• If you have an emergency situation with no other cash reserves to rely on and you want to avoid using credit, it may be the best (or only move).
+For example, say your car breaks down and you need $5,000 to fix it, but you only have $1,200 in your emergency fund.
+Then paying a CD withdrawal penalty could be worth it.
+This move would allow you to avoid having to charge the expense on a high-interest credit card or take out a loan.

 The Takeaway